Riot in His Veins - Part 1

 "Do you want to leave?"

-A tear formed in her eye as she nodded once more.
+A tear forms in her eye as she nods once more.

 "You may go."

-She wasted no time dashing towards the front door, not even sparing a single look back at her former master.
-The king rose in fury at this desertion and shouted at her:
+She wastes no time dashing towards the front door, not even sparing a single look back at her former master.
+The king rises in fury at this desertion and shouts at her:

 "I'll kill you and your whole family, you worthless fuck!"

-Doodles and Scratchy watched her go and then shared an anguished look with one another that Kavel was quick to catch.
-When they turned to look at him, eyes pleading, he shook his head.
+Doodles and Scratchy watch her go and then share an anguished look with one another that Kavel is quick to catch.
+When they turn to look at him, eyes pleading, he shakes his head.

 "Sorry, folks.
 That offer was first come, first served."